viewtool/I2C_Adapter/RaspberryPi_GCC_USB_I2C_HMC5883L/README.md

 # I2C_HMC5883L
-An RaspberryPi project for HMC5883L.
+A RaspberryPi project for HMC5883L.